7diogo-luis/ZIRCON/README.md

 2. Write the PK of the signal's pole after the signal's label
 3. If the signal is included in an aspect sequence and movements originating from the signal have a zone-of-approximation, write the PK of the zone-of-approximation's origin signal pole after the encoded signal's pole PK
 4. If the signal is included in an aspect sequence and movements originating from the signal have a zone-of-approximation, write the zone-of-approximation's safety factor (distance) after the encoded signal's PK of the zone-of-approximation's origin signal
-* Note: Signals are encoded in separated lines, without stating the keyword on every line.
+* Note: Signals are encoded in separate lines, without stating the keyword on every line.
 Every line relative to a signal is in a block preceded by a **SIGS** keyword

 ## ZIRCON Auxiliary Data File (.zad)